nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Assign a student to a group: `assign`

 Assigns a student to an existing group in ArchDuke. `assign` is followed by the index at which the student is in the ArchDuke contact list and the group name in which the student would be assigned.
+The group must already exist in ArchDuke, and the index must be a positive integer.

 Format: `assign INDEX g/GROUP_NAME`